mrnorman/YAKL/README.md

 You can use YAKL atomic functions inside Kokkos `parallel_for` launchers.

+You can use YAKL `SArray` objects inside Kokkos `parallel_for` launchers.

+YAKL and Kokkos `fence()` operations are pretty much equivalent and can be used in either framework.

 ## Compiling with YAKL

 You currently have three choices for a device backend: HIP, CUDA, and serial CPU.
 To use different hardware backends, add the following CPP defines in your code.
 You may only use one, no mixing of the backends.